Go to main content

 General tariff on goods from the EU

-The US will impose tariffs of 20 percent on goods from the EU.
+The US has imposed tariffs of 20 percent on goods from the EU.
 It is not only the EU that is affected, a total of 60 countries will have new tariffs imposed.
 The countries will receive different percentages, but all will receive a basic tariff of at least 10 percent.
-The general tariff rates were planned to come into effect on April 9, but are now paused for 90 days.
+The general tariff rates were planned to come into effect on April 9, but were paused for 90 days.
 The decision on additional tariffs of 10 percent remains.

 US additional tariffs on goods at the National Board of Trade (in Swedish)